The missing layer — v0.2.0 · Apache 2.0

 2022

-An AI agent negotiates tail-spend contracts for Walmart and Maersk.
-Proof the market exists.
+AI agents begin negotiating tail-spend contracts for large enterprises.
+Proof the category exists.
 Closed platform; buyer-side only.

 2024